matt0710/matt0710.github.io/_pages/cv.md

 ### Research Internship
 * **University:** [INFSYS Lab](https://www.aau.at/en/aics/research-groups/infsys/) @ Alpen-Adria-Universität Klagenfurt, Austria
 * **Period:** Apr 2023 - Jul 2023
-* **Description:** During my internship, I conducted research supervised by Prof. Dietmar Jannach, focusing on complementary recommendation in the fashion domain.
+* **Description:** During my internship, I focused on complementary recommendation in the fashion domain, supervised by Prof. Dietmar Jannach.
 The main objective was to develop an outfit recommender system capable of suggesting compatible combinations of fashion items, even if they have never been seen together before.
 I explored various Generative AI approaches, including GANs, Stable Diffusion, and Masked Generative Transformers models.
 Additionally, I completed my Master's Thesis under the joint supervision of Prof. Dietmar Jannach and Prof. Tommaso Di Noia.

 ### Deep Learning Engineer
 * **Company:** [Wideverse](https://www.wideverse.com/), Italy
 * **Period:** Apr 2022 - Oct 2023
-* **Description:** As an R&D Deep Learning Engineer, my focus lay in solving challenges related to Deep Computer Vision and Deep Recommender Systems in industrial scenarios.
+* **Description:** As an R&D Deep Learning Engineer, my focus lay in solving challenges related to Computer Vision and Recommender Systems in industrial scenarios via Deep Learning models.
 I collaborated with researchers and PhD students from the SisInfLab research group at the Polytechnic University of Bari, focusing on 2D and 3D Object Detection as well as Multimodal Recommender Systems.

 ### Research Collaborator
 * **University:** [SisInfLab](https://sisinflab.poliba.it/) @ Polytechnic University of Bari, Italy